RikdeBoer/BotBattler-JS/README.md

   "action" attribute, e.g. "contact.php".
 Then set the action attribute to "//nowhere".
   BotBattler will auto-replace this action attribute a few seconds after the page is loaded.
-However, if JavaScript is switched off this won't occur and the server will not receive any form data.
+However, if JavaScript is switched off, which it often is in the case of a bot, this won't occur and the server will not receive any form data.

-  Unlike CAPTCHA-type solutions, BotBattler-JS, like honeypot, works "under the wraps" and does not affect the form workflow or user exerience in any way.
-  This combined with the fact that BotBattler-JS is a 100% clientside solution that is easy to implement on your site, makes it a great first line of defence - in fact, it may be the only defence you'll need.

-  **How does it work?**
+  ## How does it work?
   BotBattler employs a number of strategies.

   First, it operates 100% clientside (i.e. via Javascript).
 This means that BotBattler doesn't require the spammy data to first make a trip to your server (or a third-party API) before the attack can be detected.